giacomolanciano/monasca-predictor/README.md

 make py37
 ```

-The `monasca-predictor` command can now be issued from within the newly created virtual env, that can be activated by
+When installing from source, the `monasca-predictor` command can be issued from within an automatically created virtual
-running
+env, that can be activated by running

 ```bash
 source .venv/py37/bin/activate